Kharzette/GrogToolsC/README.md

 I'll start with ColladaConvert.

 # ColladaConvertC
-This is working fairly well now for characters, but needs a lot of work for statics.
+I've now ditched Collada in favour of the gltf format.
+Surprise!

-For now I've decided to leave character bone space in right handed with root nodes converting to left.
+For now I've decided to leave character bone space in right handed with the root node converting to left.
 This is working so far but the bone collision shapes need some serious testing to make sure they are where they are drawing.

 # Character Process
-To get a character ready to load by GrogLibs, it is best to use a Blender no newer than 3.6 to ensure that it works with [GameRig](https://github.com/SAM-tak/BlenderGameRig)
+To get a character ready to load by GrogLibs, use a Blender that works with [GameRig](https://github.com/SAM-tak/BlenderGameRig).
+I am currently using 4.3.2.

 Build your mesh in ordinary human sizes.
 I like 1.7ish meters or 94 valve units.

 # Materials
 I am using 3DCoat 3 for texture painting.
 I'll try to get around to doing instructions for keeping it in blender in the future.

+Export the character mesh as FBX.
+Default settings seem fine.

-3DCoat->Import object for pixel painting:  Your base mesh DAE
+3DCoat->Import object for pixel painting:  Your base mesh fbx
 	UV auto mapping
-	swap Y and Z

 Go to the UV tab and adjust the islands the way you want.
 Then go to paint and start painting away.
 Use layers!